European Golden Shoe 2025/26: Gyokeres, Haaland, Mbappe and Kane impress

 His goals in Portugal's top flight were worth 1.5 points per strike, so he had to score more goals than his main rivals to remain in with a fighting chance of becoming the first player for 23 years to win the Golden Shoe from outside the major European leagues.

-After falling agonisingly short of what would have been seen as a shock triumph, Gyokeres' league goals with the Gunners will now be worth 2 points each, so he will be hoping to go one better this season, and will this time be seen as being among the favourites.
+After falling agonisingly short of what would have been seen as a shock triumph, Gyokeres' league goals with the Gunners will now be worth 2 points each, so he is hoping to go one better this season, and this time came into the campaign among the favourites.

 The big names often triumph in this award, but there have also been surprise winners in the past, including Lazio’s Ciro Immobile in 2019/20.